Pavilion at Evans Towne Center Park in Evans, Georgia

 Colloquially known as "The Fred," this 2,500-seat amphitheater is popular with both performers and patrons, thanks in no small part to a tangible sense of intimacy unusual for a facility its size.
 Its summer concert series regularly attracts national touring acts to the heart of Peachtree City, including Melissa Etheridge, the Monkees, Dionne Warwick and the Steve Miller Band.

-While not strictly an amphitheater — there is no incline to the expansive lawn and seating is often where your lawn chair lands — the "Lady A" has become a popular stop for concerts and festivals in the Augusta area.
+While not strictly an amphitheater — there is no incline to the expansive lawn, and seating is often where your lawn chair lands — the pavilion at Evans Towne Center Park has become a popular stop for concerts and festivals in the Augusta area.
 Capable of containing crowds in excess of 10,000, the stage has seen acts such as Willie Nelson, Darius Rucker and Kid Rock play for its east Georgia audiences.

 The Bowl at Sugar Hill, Sugar Hill

-The recently opened (2014) Bowl at Sugar Hill in northern Gwinnett County is more an outdoor concert hall than a traditional amphitheater with luxury suites instead of lawn seating.
+The Bowl at Sugar Hill in northern Gwinnett County is more an outdoor concert hall than a traditional amphitheater with luxury suites instead of lawn seating.
 Acts that have played The Bowl include Travis Tritt, Kool & the Gang, Blues Traveller and Collective Soul.

 Sweetland Amphitheatre, LaGrange

 Opened in spring 2016, this 2,500-seat venue was built into a natural hillside on the site of an old civic swimming park and pool dating back to the 1930s.
-In its short history, the venue has already played to in-demand acts such as the Beach Boys, Willie Nelson and the Charlie Daniels Band.
+In its short history, Sweetland Amphitheatre has already played to in-demand acts such as the Beach Boys, Willie Nelson and the Charlie Daniels Band.

 The AMP in Adamson Square - Downtown Carrollton

 Opened in 2012, this covered outdoor venue features free concerts in the middle of Carrollton's Main Street district.
-Seating up to 750, the civic venue has hosted performances by the likes of Mother's Finest, Drivin N Cryin and Steep Canyon Rangers.
+Seating up to 750, The AMP has hosted performances by the likes of Mother's Finest, Drivin N Cryin and Steep Canyon Rangers.

 Northwest Georgia Amphitheatre, Ringgold